aws-samples/serverless-patterns/rabbitmq-lambda-sam-java/README.md

 Here's a breakdown of the steps:

-1. **Amazon MQ**: RabbitMQ single-instance brocker is provisioned.
+1. **Amazon MQ**: A RabbitMQ single-instance broker is provisioned.
 A test queue with name `MyTestQueue` is created.
 A message is pushed to the queue.

-2. **AWS Lambda**: AWS Lambda has ESM mapping configured for `MyTestQueue` queue.
-The Lambda function is trigged by the new message on the Amazon MQ queue.
+2. **AWS Lambda**: An AWS Lambda function with an event source mapping (ESM) configured for `MyTestQueue` queue is created.
+The Lambda function is triggered when a new message is added to the queue.
 The Lambda function processes the message and logs the decoded the message content.

 ## Testing